Chart Color Schemes

 Manjimup features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 64.6% of all households, including 24.0% couples with children, 30.0% couples without children, and 9.6% single parent families.
-Non-family households make up the remaining 35.4%, with lone person households at 33.2% and group households comprising 2.2%.
-The median household size is 2.3 people, matching the average for the Rest of WA.
+Family households constitute 64.6% of all households, including 24.0% couples with children, 30.0% couples without children, and 9.6% single parent families.
+Non-family households account for the remaining 35.4%, with lone person households at 33.2% and group households comprising 2.2% of the total.
+The median household size is 2.3 people, which aligns with the average in the Rest of WA.

 Frequently Asked Questions - Households